-MySQL Cluster NDB 7.3.6 is a new release of MySQL Cluster, based
+MySQL NDB Cluster 7.3.6 is a new release of NDB Cluster, based on

 NDB storage engine, as well as fixing

-a number of recently discovered bugs in previous MySQL Cluster
+a number of recently discovered bugs in previous NDB Cluster

 NDB Cluster APIs: Added as an aid to debugging the ability to specify a human-readable name for a given

 Ndbobject and later to retrieve it.
 These operations are implemented, respectively, as the